Preventing Stormwater Pollution: What We Can Do

 The Municipal Employee Training Series “Preventing Stormwater Pollution: What We Can Do” (total of 6 videos) provides information on Stormwater pollution, possible Stormwater pollution impacts from municipal, county, or state government operations, and basic Best Management Practices (BMPs) for preventing Stormwater pollution in various municipal operations.

-The video set is available on DVD for $85.00 from NCTCOG’s Environment and Development Department.
+The video series is available as a digital download for $85.00 from NCTCOG’s Environment and Development Department.
 To purchase the video set, and for any additional information, please email EandD@nctcog.org or call (817) 695-9210.

 Training Module Series and Shop Posters

 The Training Module Series consists of six PowerPoint presentation modules that supplement the training objectives of the Preventing Stormwater Pollution: What We Can Do video.
 The trainer may use the modules to provide more detailed training on pollution prevention BMPs for various activities carried out by government entities.

 The modules are designed to follow the video or an introduction by the instructor.
 One or more modules may be presented in combination depending on the audience.
 In addition to the flexibility offered by various combinations of modules, the content of individual modules may be tailored by the jurisdiction to meet locality-specific needs.
 For example, pictures, contact information, Stormwater Best Management Practice (BMP) maintenance and inspection schedules, waste disposal instructions, or other facility-specific information may be used in place of or in addition to the standard content.

 Shop posters have been developed to accompany each training module.
 The posters may be placed in shops or break rooms to reinforce the practices described in the video and training modules.